Health officials ready new guidelines as restrictions ease

 —Restaurants should consider using throwaway menus, single-service condiments, and disposable forks, knives, spoons, and dishes.
 They should install sneeze guards at cash registers, limit the number of employees on a shift, and avoid having buffets, salad bars, and drink stations.

+Allen Fagin, executive vice president of the Orthodox Union, said that as much as worship in synagogues is “one of the most fundamental aspects of Jewish life,” his faith also believes that “the sanctity of life is more important than any other aspect of observance.”

+Application of any guidelines are likely to have significant regional and demographic variation, Fagin added.
+“There’s going to have to be a great deal of both training and soul-searching in particular communities to make certain the guidelines are understood and will in fact be adhered to, to the letter,” he said.

-Various trade groups have also started coming out with recommendations.
+Various trade groups have also started coming out with their own recommendations.
 For example, the National Restaurant Association last week put out guidance to restaurants considering reopening.
-The association based its guidance on recommendations from the U.S. Food and Drug Administration.
-But its suggestions don’t necessarily match the draft CDC proposals.

 The association said restaurants should clean and sanitize reusable menus, while the CDC suggests using disposable menus.
 And the CDC recommends that employees use cloth masks when interacting with customers, but the association doesn’t.
 But some guidance is similar.
 The association and the CDC both recommend seating dining parties at least 6 feet apart.

+Larry Lynch, a senior vice president at the trade group, said the restaurant industry is already heavily regulated in order to prevent foodborne illnesses.
+So he doesn’t think additional guidelines from the CDC are onerous.

+“The fact is we’re probably already 80% of the way there with the mandates coming out of the food code,” he said.

+“It’s a bare minimum compared to the playbook that many firms are putting in place,” Sethi said of the CDC guidelines on workplaces.
+“Firms are acknowledging that people are going to be fearful.”

+About 65% of companies recently surveyed by PwC are planning to reconfigure work sites to allow physical distancing.
+Some 52% are planning staggered shifts or alternating crews, according to the April 18-22 survey of chief financial officers at 305 U.S. companies.

 Stobbe reported from New York.
-AP business writer Dee-Ann Durbin contributed to this report from Ann Arbor, Michigan.
+AP staff writers Alexandra Olson and Elana Schor contributed to this report from New York, and Dee-Ann Durbin contributed from Ann Arbor, Michigan.